-At this point the property reverted back to Afton Mines Ltd. Which, under the direction of C.F.
-Millar, in September 1971 began a new series of percussion holes in the vicinity of the 250 foot drill hole which intersected 0.41% copper; the only hole to that date that had shown any significant mineralization.
+At this point the property reverted back to Afton Mines Ltd. which, under the direction of C.F.
+Millar, in September 1971 began a new series of percussion holes in the vicinity of the 250 foot drill hole which intersected 250 feet of 0.41% copper; the only hole to that date that had shown any significant mineralization.
 Subsequent drilling to June, 1972 had indicated an ore-body estimated to contain 31,600,000 tons of 1.06% copper, 0.58 ppm gold and 4.19 ppm silver.
-Teck Corporation achieved production from the Afton ore-body, commencing in 1976 and ceasing in 1983.
+In 1976 Teck Corporation achieved production from the Afton ore-body and ceasing in 1983.

-In respect to his perseverance in the exploration of the Afton property which resulted in production, Millar stated that, "One characteristic every good mining man should have is persistence."
-(Vancouver Sun, April, 1973).
+In respect to his perseverance in the exploration of the Afton property that resulted in production, Millar stated that, "One characteristic every good mining man should have is persistence."
+(Vancouver Sun, April 1973).

-Teck abandoned their lease in 1999 whereupon DRC Resources acquired the ground and initiated a diamond drill program in and peripheral to the Afton pit.
+In 1999 Teck abandoned their lease whereupon DRC Resources Ltd. acquired the ground and initiated a diamond drill program in and peripheral to the Afton pit.
 The results of this drill program have reportedly returned encouraging results.

-HISTORY -Local
+HISTORY-Local